Phishing: Understanding the Threat That Still Tricks Millions

 Moreover, phishing has evolved significantly.
 Attackers now use realistic branding, personalised messages, cloned websites, SMS campaigns, voice calls and manipulated QR codes.
 As a result, phishing is no longer just a poorly written email.
 It is a flexible attack technique that adapts to how we live and communicate online.

 Additionally, attackers benefit from the fact that people receive overwhelming amounts of digital communication every day.
 When you are tired, distracted or multitasking, even a seemingly obvious phishing attempt can slip through unnoticed.
+Attackers also benefit from oversharing habits and publicly available information across social media platforms, which often make targeted attacks significantly easier.
 This blend of social pressure, digital overload and sophisticated deception explains why phishing is still so dangerous.

 Why Phishing Works: The Psychology Behind the Attack